letorruella/logs/README.md

-# logs
+## logs

-A basic program that asnwers threee questions based ona provided data
+A basic program that asnwers threee questions based on a provided data

-#This project requires certain dependencies such as:
+## This project requires certain dependencies such as:
 PostgreSQL
 Psycopg2 API

-#To run it got to the log directory and run it:
+## To run it got to the log directory and run it:
 EG:

 CD/logs_analysis/
-python reposrting.py
+python reporting.py